LB1304/EWS/Example/README.md

 <h3>In-sample prediction</h3>

-Per tutti e tre i modelli we compute the crisis probabilities for each sample unit and each time occasion in the training set.
-Then, we evaluate in-sample prediction performance using different cut-off values (based on ROC and PR curves).
-A titolo d'esempio we report the associated evaluation metrics only for the fixed-effects model.
+For all three models, we compute the predicted crisis probabilities for each unit and time point in the training set.
+Then, we evaluate in-sample prediction performance using two different cut-off values (based on PR and ROC curves).
+For illustration, we report the evaluation metrics only for the fixed-effects model.

 ```r
 ProbCrisis.PL <- ModEst.PL$fitted.values